JBs197/Retriever/README.md

-# Retriever
+# SCDA
-Program used to download large quantities of spreadsheet files from Statistics Canada.
+SCDA (Statistics Canada Data Analysis) is a project aimed at computing correlations and extrapolations in real-time, using large quantities of census data from Statistics Canada.

 # Log
 [2020/11/28]